 Whenever he finishes teaching his machine learning course at the end of a semester, Bin Chen knows he has to start preparing for the next time the class is offered.

-“In engineering, we have to update our knowledge consistently,” the Purdue University Fort Wayne associate professor of electric and computer engineering said.
+“In engineering, we have to update our knowledge consistently,” the Purdue University Fort Wayne associate professor of electrical and computer engineering said.
 “There is no way to teach the course the same way for 10 years.
 The instructors and faculty members must continue to learn and adjust to the new technology and developments in the field.”

 Recently, competing against universities nationwide, Chen received two major grants from the Department of Energy for recycling research projects.